ruby-rice/rice/README.md

 ~~~

 The wrapping is the same as is described earlier in this document.
 Expose the class
-VirtualBase, and register VirtualBaseProxy as a director proxy of VirtualBase with
+`VirtualBase`, and register `VirtualBaseProxy` as a director proxy of `VirtualBase` with
-Rice::Data_Type::define_director, then define methods pointing to the proxy object as necessary.
+`Rice::Data_Type::define_director`, then `define methods` pointing to the proxy object as necessary.

-You must use the Rice::Director proxy class in the Constructor line, this allows proper
+You must use the `Rice::Director` proxy class in the Constructor line, this allows proper
 object construction / destruction of the types in question.

 ## Implicit Casting {#implicit_cast}